PolicyEngine/policyengine-app/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots

-Upload concise visuals (screenshots, gifs, etc) showing the output and impact of changes.
-Avoid sharing code screenshots or videos.
+Please include concise visuals (videos, screenshots, etc.) demonstrating the code in action and the impact of changes.
+Many on the team use a free tool called [Loom](https://www.loom.com/) to capture and share short clips, but feel free to utilize any tool you'd like.
+Screenshots of the code itself can also be helpful, but are usually not necessary.

 ## Tests